 After a long hunt for a provider, the McCarthys found a psychiatrist who worked with the school to develop an individualized education program.
-Things were going well.
+Things were going shocked to learn the crisis line didn't have services for children, and he was told to call the police instead.